liuqx315/Phase-separation-patterned-ground/README.md

 ## Guide for code
 Matlab fold includes the Matlab code on the derivation of potential function.
 OpenCL fold includes the C++ code with cmake file to numerical results of self-organized patterns from Model 1 and Model 2 described in Supplementary Information.

+## Availability
+The full codes and experimental data will be aviable once the original article acceptence.